Factbox: Britain's newspapers take sides in EU referendum debate

-LONDON With just days to go before Britain's June 23 referendum on European Union membership, Britain's newspapers have publicly come out on their chosen sides, hoping to influence the debate as polls paint a picture of an evenly split electorate.
+LONDON With one day to go before Britain's June 23 referendum on European Union membership, all the country's newspapers have declared their position, hoping to influence voters as opinion polls paint a picture of an evenly split electorate.

 PRO-REMAIN NEWSPAPERS